christttto/blog/_posts/thinkingOutLoud/03/2019-03-17-came-back-from.markdown

 I think the biggest problem is, I solve a question.
 But there is no retaining the knowledge.
 I have to remember how I got to the answer, formulated.

+Communicating with the interviewer has improved I feel like.
+But the biggest thing is I have to create chart, and almost 오답노트
+to trace back where I am most weak on.
+Of course, this was a big chance, but I cannot forever be down.
+I have to move on.
+Know that the velocity, the momentum I am getting has got me this much.
+I have to keep trying, keep moving.

+And we go.